petre-renware/sdeven/doc_src/Appendix_F1_TestPlan_template.md

 ## Requirements

-* ... -#NOTE `<here is the list with requirements to execute in good conditions all test scenarios>`
+* ... #NOTE here is the list with requirements to execute in good conditions all test scenarios
 * ... ex; projector
 * ... ex: video camera
 * ...